Wharton MBA Classes, Courses & Curriculum

-Redesigned in 2012, Wharton’s curriculum has a unique structure, offering rigor and flexibility.
+The Wharton MBA curriculum has a unique structure, offering rigor and flexibility.
 The intensive, cross-functional core curriculum provides business fundamentals and the leadership, communication and analytical skills that are critical to your success.
 You develop one or more areas of expertise by selecting a major and complementary electives.
+All MBA coursework varies by instructor and class environment, but the core course offerings (listed below) are consistent throughout the program.

-You will ground your MBA with six required fixed core classes, along with choices in the flexible core.
+You will ground your MBA with six required fixed core classes that will be required for your degree, along with choices in the flexible core.
 The flexible structure of the core course allows you to take more electives in the first year to prepare for an internship, global experience, business venture, or other interests, and defer some core requirements to their second year.
-Offered as quarter or semester-long courses, the Core covers the following traditional management disciplines:
+Offered as quarter or semester-long courses, the core curriculum covers traditional management disciplines

-The Core includes 9.5 credit units, distributed in two parts:
+The MBA Core classes include 9.5 credit units, distributed in two parts:

 - Fixed Core: 3.25 credit units fixed in the first semester